Kicksaw-Consulting/simple-mockforce/README.md

 Error handling is only mocked to a degree, and for some calls it isn't at all.
-This is because the virtual Salesforce organization does not yet enforce any of the server-side validation when working with a real API.
+This is because the virtual Salesforce organization does not yet enforce any of the server-side validation you might encounter when working with the real API.

 This means that the virtual organization is much more permissive and loose than a real Salesforce organization would be.